-- where Model and Reg respectively stand for modelling chain and regional analysis, T is the - return period, Q is the ADM.
-Ideally, if the modelling chain provided exactly the same results - of the benchmark regional analysis, the Ratio(T) value should be around 1, Ratio(T) > 1 (<1) - means overestimation (underestimation). - 15 Figure 12 shows Ratio(T) for T=2.9 years (Index Flow) as a function of the drainage area (A - in km2), while Figure 13 shows the maps of Ratio(T) for T=2.9 years and T=50 years. - The first consideration is that a relation between Ratio(T) and A appears to exist even if it is - supposedly biased because the size of the sample is biased: the number of small basins is - 19 hugely higher than large ones; the chain is not able to reproduce in detail the meteorological - and hydrologic processes at very fine time and spatial scales (Siccardi et al., 2005), in fact for - $A < 30-50 \text{ km}^2$ the underestimation seems quite systematic even if B.C. improves results. - 22 Ratio(T) is generally underestimated also for A>30-50 km2 but B.C. generally leads to a - better balance between over- and underestimation, despite introducing the overestimation - 24 grows on larger basins ($A > 200-300 \text{ km}^2$).
-From Figure 13 a general improvement driven by
+9 where Model and Reg respectively stand for modelling chain and regional analysis, T is the 10 return period, Q is the ADM.
+Ideally, if the modelling chain provided exactly the same results 11 of the benchmark regional analysis, the Ratio(T) value should be around 1, Ratio(T) > 1 (<1) 12 means overestimation (underestimation).

+Figure 12 shows Ratio(T) for T=2.9 years (Index Flow) as a function of the drainage area (A in km2), while Figure 13 shows the maps of Ratio(T) for T=2.9 years and T=50 years.

+15 The first consideration is that a relation between Ratio(T) and A appears to exist, probably 16 because the chain is not able to reproduce in detail the meteorological and hydrologic processes at very fine time and spatial scales (Siccardi et al., 2005), in fact for A < 30-50 km2 17 the underestimation seems quite systematic even if B.C. improves results.
+Ratio(T) is 18 generally underestimated also for A>30-50 km2 but B.C. generally leads to a better balance 19 between over- and underestimation, despite introducing the overestimation grows on larger 20 basins (A > 200-300 km2).
+From Figure 13 a general improvement driven by B.C. stands out 21 especially in those areas where the model chain without B.C. underestimates Q(T).
+Areas 22 where modelling chain is really close to the benchmark are in green/light blue, whereas dark 23 24 blue and purple point out where under or overestimation is high (absolute difference larger than 70-100%); noticeably, Ratio(T) for T= 50 years and T=2.9 years (Figure 13) have a similar pattern.